arenaxr/arena-services-docker/README.md

   ./prod.sh up -d
 ```

-- For staging (adds a dev folder on thw webserver):
+- For staging (adds a dev folder on the webserver):
 ```bash
  ./staging.sh up -d
 ```